alwinruby/k_means_clustering/README.md

     The centroids have stabilized — there is no change in their values because the clustering has been successful.

     The defined number of iterations has been achieved.

+In general.

+    Step 1: Import libraries
+    Step 2: Generate random data
+    Step 3: Use Scikit-Learn
+    Step 4: Finding the centroid
+    Step 5: Testing the algorithm

+K-means clustering is an extensively used technique for data cluster analysis.